-- 1. "Urgent care claim" means a claim for medical care with respect to which the application of large time periods could seriously jeopardize your life, health or ability to regain maximum function, or in the opinion of a physician, would subject you to severe pain that could not be adequately managed without the care that is the subject of the claim. - 2.
-"Pre-service claim" means any claim for a benefit with respect, which the terms of the plan condition receipt of the benefit on approval of the benefit in advance of obtaining medical care. - 3.
-"Post-service claim" means any claim for a benefit that is not a pre-service claim.
+- 1. "Urgent care claim" means a claim for medical care with respect to which the application of large time periods for making non-urgent care determinations could seriously jeopardize your life, health or ability to regain maximum function, or in the opinion of a physician, would subject you to severe pain that could not be adequately managed without the care that is the subject of the claim. - 2.
+"Pre-service claim" means any claim for a benefit under the Plan with respect to which the terms of the Plan condition receipt of the benefit, in whole or in part, on approval of the benefit in advance of obtaining medical care.

+3. "Post-service claim" means any claim for a benefit under the Plan that is not a pre-service claim.